 5. Don’t Drive Aggressively

-Driving fast and accelerating and stopping suddenly wastes fuel, so slow it down and be aware of how you’re maneuvering around town.
-Being safe on the road means slowing it down, checking your surroundings and follow driving rules.
+Driving fast and accelerating or stopping suddenly wastes fuel, so slow it down and be aware of how you’re maneuvering around town.

 You can save roughly 15 to 30 percent on the highway and 10 to 40 percent in stop-and-go traffic, according to FuelEconomy.gov.
 Plus, no one likes the guy weaving in and out of traffic like their life depends on it.